Welcome to your Semester Reports!

-Here you will learn about all that we have covered with your wonderful children during the week.
-This blog is updated weekly.
-Please check periodically for the updates.
+Here you will learn about all that we have covered with your wonderful children during this semester.

 We do offer private, one-on-one music lessons in the comfort of your home.
 So, we suggest to continue your children’s training with one of our outstanding instructors so they don’t have a long gap between lessons, and therefore hinder their progress.